tuist/old-docs/docs/commands/scaffold.md

 Since platform is an optional argument, we can also call the command without the `--platform macos` argument.

 If `.string` and `.files` don't provide enough flexibility, you can leverage the [Stencil](https://github.com/stencilproject/Stencil) templating language via the `.file` case.
-Besides that, you can also use additional filters defined [here](https://github.com/SwiftGen/StencilSwiftKit#filters)
+Besides that, you can also use additional filters defined [here](https://github.com/SwiftGen/StencilSwiftKit#filters).
+Using string interpolation, `\(nameAttribute)` above would resolve to `{{ name }}`.
+If you'd like to use Stencil filters in the template definition, you can use that interpolation manually and add any filters you like.
+For example, you might use `{{ name|lowercase }}` instead of `\(nameAttribute)` to get the lowercased value of the name attribute.

 You can also use `.directory` which gives the possibility to copy entire folders to a given path.